 New City Investment Managers (NCIM) has been NCYF's investment manager since its launch in March 2007.
 NCIM also managed NCYF's immediate predecessor (NCYT) from 2004 until its assets were rolled over into NCYF in March 2007.
-On 1 October 2007, NCIM joined the CQS Group, a global diversified asset manager running multiple strategies with AUM of US\$21.8bn as at 26 February 2021.
+On 1 October 2007, NCIM joined the CQS Group, a global diversified asset manager running multiple strategies with assets under management (AUM) of US\$21.8bn as at 26 February 2021.